 This makes sense.
-Buddhists believe that most of the pain we suffer as human beings stems from our desires for love, for recognition, for wealth, for power.
+Buddhists believe that most of the pain we suffer as human beings stems from our desires for love, recognition, wealth or power.
 That’s why they advocate killing the ego.

-As children, we are taught to pause and count to 10 before we impulsively react to a situation.
+As children, we are taught to pause and count to ten before we impulsively react to a situation.
 Our emotional reactions, especially negative ones, rarely result in a positive outcome.

 Whatever it is, take the time to pause and regroup before you respond.
 When you do respond, try a positive response.

-Last week, I had to do that myself.
-I rarely get angry, but I was mad about a client email that I felt was unfair.
-It was nearly midnight and I was exhausted from training all day.
-I wrote back a harsh response and copied more senior leaders in the organization.
+I recently had to do that myself.
+I rarely get angry, but I was mad about an email that I felt was unfair.
+It was nearly midnight and I was exhausted from preparing for a client’s program.
+I impulsively wrote back a harsh response.

 For the third time in a month, I find myself thinking of Stephen Covey’s 7 Habits of Highly Effective People, specifically the habit, “Seek First to Understand.”
 When our ego drives our thinking, we tend to focus on our primitive needs and feelings: Am I being disrespected?
 Am I still in control?
 Am I losing?